-Many types of sign language are in use all around the world, and some are as different from each other as their spoken counterparts.
-You might assume that different types of sign language are essentially similar — but this is not the case.
+Many types of sign language are in use all over the world, and most are as different from each other as their spoken counterparts.
+You might assume that different types of sign language are essentially similar — but this is simply not the case.

 Early Types of Sign Language: Plains Indian and French